This information has been reviewed and approved by Lisa Maier, MD and Rosine Angbanzan, MPH (February 2022)

-The disposable surgical mask is usually worn by sick people to protect others from cough, sneeze and other body fluid droplets.
+The disposable surgical mask is highly recommended for sick people to protect others from cough, sneeze and other body fluid droplets.
+However, N95 or K95 may provide higher protection.
 Surgical masks should be thrown away each day or after each visit to health care providers.
-Wear a cloth mask when going out in public during social distancing, to protect yourself and others from asymptomatic carriers.
+Wear a well-fitting mask (cloth, surgical, KN95 or N95) when in public indoor settings to protect yourself and others.

 Wash your hands with soap and water for at least 20 seconds.
 Dry your hands with a clean paper towel and throw the paper towel away.